Chart Color Schemes

 Infrastructure

-Bulahdelah has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Bulahdelah has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No infrastructure changes are currently anticipated in the area, as AreaSearch has identified zero projects that could significantly impact it.
-Notable initiatives include the Newcastle Offshore Wind Project, Draft Greater Newcastle Metropolitan Plan 2036, Hunter Regional Plan 2041, and Hunter-Central Coast Renewable Energy Zone.
+No changes can significantly impact a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that could potentially affect this area.
+Notable projects include Newcastle Offshore Wind Project, Draft Greater Newcastle Metropolitan Plan 2036, Hunter Regional Plan 2041, and Hunter-Central Coast Renewable Energy Zone, with the following list outlining those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.